TOURS

 ITINERARY

-►Next enter Place des Nationes Unies.
+►Next enter Place des Nations Unies.
 Now lined with impressive 1930’s apartments, shops and restaurants, the square was no more than an entertaining market place at the beginning of the 20th century.

-►Make sure you have a camera in hand to take pictures of the famous clock tower, art deco hotels, the eleven story Moretti apartment block and the high rise art deco buildings covered with loggias, columns, zellij tiles and geometric carvings on Boulevard Mohmmed V.
+►Make sure you have a camera in hand to take pictures of the famous clock tower, Art Deco hotels, the eleven story Moretti apartment block and the high rise Art Deco buildings covered with loggias, columns, zellij tiles and geometric carvings on Boulevard Mohammed V.

 ►Visit the famous residential blocks: the Glaoui, the Bessonneau and the Asayag.
 The Boulevard links Place des Nationes with the railway station and is the gateway to the central market.
 Continue a short way to the Avenue des Forces Royal, a commercial area that leads into the old medina.
 With the help of your guide, move easily through the labyrinth of narrow streets lined with jewelers, barbers and artisans.
 See the squala, a fortified 18th century bastion.
 Visit the nearby shrine containing the tomb of Sidi Allal el-Kairouant, Casa’s first patron saint.